sebastiangm123/Toronto-Translate/README.md

-# the-Tdot_Translator
+# Toronto-Translate
-Translates English to Toronto urban slang and vice verse
+Translates English to Torontonian urban slang and vice versa